 Here's some information to help you get ready for and make the most of your medical appointment.

 - Be aware of any pre-appointment restrictions or instructions.
 The most important thing for you to do while waiting for your appointment is to avoid activities that cause or worsen your symptoms.
 Avoid sports or vigorous physical activities and minimize difficult, stressful or prolonged mental tasks.
 At the time you make the appointment, ask what steps you or your child should take to encourage recovery or prevent re-injury.
 Experts recommend that athletes not return to play until they have been medically evaluated.

 - List any symptoms you or your child has been experiencing and how long they've been occurring.

-- List key medical information, including other medical problems for which you or your child are being treated and any history of previous head injuries.
-Also write down the names of any medications, vitamins, supplements or other natural remedies you or your child are taking.
+- List key medical information, including other medical problems for which you or your child is being treated and any history of previous head injuries.
+Also write down the names of any medications, vitamins, supplements or other natural remedies you or your child is taking.

 - Take a family member or friend along.
-Sometimes it can be difficult to soak up all the information provided to you during an appointment.
-Someone who comes with you may remember something that you missed or forgot.
+Sometimes it can be difficult to remember all the information provided to you during an appointment.
+Someone who comes with you may recall something that you missed or forgot.

 - Write down questions to ask your doctor.